UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 Overall, we get better mIoU score for all three approaches because mIoU is the average score, we just win more than we lose.
 Though all 6 classes are counted as the fine-grained classes, but the performance on those really small objects get improved more than the performance on those relatively larger objects get worsened, which proves that the change-of-loss strategy for boundary-aware supervision and the augmentation technique applied are valid ways to improve the performance semantic segmentations on fine-grained urban structures.

 ### Approach-to-Approach Comparison
-When we compare the three approaches from each other, we can observe that the approach 2, which is the BASNet hybrid loss + copy-paste augmentation generally have better performance compare to the other two approaches, both per-class IoU and mIoU.
+When we compare the three approaches from each other, we can observe that the approach 2, which is BASNet hybrid loss + copy-paste augmentation generally have better performance compare to the other two approaches, both per-class IoU and mIoU.
 The only class the approach did not win the other two is the fence class.
 In approach 1, which contains only BASNet hybrid loss has better per-class IoU than approach 2 for fence class.
 The reason is likely that copy-paste augmentation works well for self-contained objects, but fence is fundamentally different - it has a mesh grid structure and has high context dependency compare to other classes, and in copy-paste augmentation, we create binary masks that will treat fence as a solide blob, destroying the see-through mesh pattern, and pastes it in random locations where fences never natually appear, destroying the spatial context
 In general, we can say that the copy-paste augmentation can help to improve the model performance because it introduces variability (good for generalization), the only downside is that the variabiliy is artificial and includes unrealistic placements that add noise, so we did not get a very huge benefits from the augmentation.

 ### Visualization